 Boukreev was an immensely experienced high-altitude climber, honing his skills in the rigorous programs of the former Soviet Union’s mountain sports federation.
 After the collapse of the Soviet Union, he turned to guiding in the Himalayas, eventually joining Scott Fischer’s Mountain Madness for the ill-fated Mount Everest expedition in May 1996.

 Unfortunately, a devastating blizzard struck shortly after their successful summit, leaving many climbers stranded above the South Col overnight.
 By May 11, eight climbers from three different expeditions had tragically perished.
-Known as one of the most deadly events on Everest, Scott Fischer from Mountain Madness, Rob Hall from Adventure Consultants, as well as Doug Hansen, Andy Harris, Green Boots (Tsewang Paljor), and Yasuko Namba all died that day.
+Known as one of the most deadly events on Everest, Scott Fischer from Mountain Madness, Rob Hall from Adventure Consultants, as well as Doug Hansen, Andy Harris, Green Boots (Tsewang Paljor) and two other Indian climbers from Tsewang’s group, and Yasuko Namba all died that day.

 However, Boukreev played a crucial role in rescuing three climbers stranded above 8,000 meters during the disastrous event, ultimately ensuring the survival of all six climbing clients from the Mountain Madness expedition.
 Renowned mountaineer Galen Rowell described Boukreev’s rescue efforts in the Wall Street Journal as: